Quantum-inspired space-time PDE solver and dynamic mode decomposition: Results

-First, we introduce the MPS space-time solver, following the outline presented in Sec~\ref{sec:space-time-methods}.
-Starting with the discretization of the domain, we represent the discretized functions in Eq.~\eqref{eq:all_at_once_linsys} with the corresponding space-time MPSs and the finite difference operators with matrix product operators (MPOs).
-Similarly, the boundary and initial conditions are also encoded into the MPS space-time representation.
-All of the necessary MPSs and MPOs are either constructed analytically~\cite{kazeev2012low, Kazeev2013} or found numerically using TT-SVD~\cite{oseledets2011tensortrain} or TT-cross interpolation~\cite{Savostyanov2011FastAI,ritter2024quantics}.
+we develop an MPS solver following the outline of standard space-time methods~\cite{SchafelnerAndreas2021SFEM,wick2023space}.
+We refer to Section~\ref{sec:space-time-methods} for a brief overview of the space-time formulation.
+After discretizing the space-time domain using a uniform grid, we represent the discretized functions using the corresponding space-time MPSs and the finite difference operators using matrix product operators (MPOs).
+Similarly, the boundary and initial conditions are encoded into corresponding MPSs.
+All the MPSs and MPOs are either constructed analytically~\cite{kazeev2012low, Kazeev2013} or found numerically using TT-SVD~\cite{oseledets2011tensortrain} or TT-cross interpolation~\cite{Savostyanov2011FastAI,ritter2024quantics}.
+For nonlinear PDEs, we use the Picard iterative update to linearize the equations~\cite{Golub1992}.
 Finally, we assemble the all-at-once linear system and solve it using DMRG-inspired methods~\cite{oseledets2012solution,dolgov2014alternating}.
-We present a detailed construction of the linear system in App.~\ref{app:space-time}.
+Additionally, in Appendix~\ref{app:space-time}, we present a detailed construction of the MPS space-time solver.

 In Table~\ref{tab:equations}, we summarize the performance of the MPS space-time solver for both linear and nonlinear PDEs.
-In App.~\ref{app:numerical_results}, we discuss the initial and boundary conditions along with comparisons with analytical solutions.

-Next, we discuss the effectiveness of the MPS space-time solver, providing numerical evidence to support our arguments.
-The efficiency of the MPS space-time solver depends on two factors: (a) the bond dimension of the MPS space-time solution and (b) the convergence of the DMRG solver and the Picard iterative scheme.
+We note that the MPS solver achieves a memory compression of over 99\% compared to the dense vector space-time solver.
+In Appendix~\ref{app:benchmarks}, we discuss the initial and boundary conditions for all the various PDEs along with the comparisons with analytical solutions.
+In Appendix~\ref{app:challenge}, we also present cases for which the analytical formula fails to converge, or doesn't exist at all.
+For the case of shockwave formation, we observe that the MPS space-time solver still computes the solution on a grid of $2^{13}\times2^{13}$ points, whereas the classical solvers take longer due to the fine grid.
+Next, we discuss the effectiveness of the MPS space-time solver, which depends on both (a) the bond dimension of the MPS solution and (b) the convergence of the numerical scheme.